 Latin Name: Prunus virginiana

-Native Range: Canada and Northern United States
+Native Range: Canada and the Northern United States

 Height and Spread: 7m x 4m